climate-change-in-the-EU/climate-change-in-the-EU.github.io/README.md

 The user can add as many countries as they like to the diagrams by clicking on the corresponding map area.

 ## 10. RDF assertion of the metadata
+For the statistical data used (D2), no changes to the data were made, therefore the orginal metadata holds true.
+The metadata in the _DCAT_ (Data Catalog Vocabulary) _RDF_ vocabulary is found on the datasets' EU Open Data Portal pages (see links under D2).
+The _RDF_ files are also saved to the [directory](https://github.com/climate-change-in-the-EU/climate-change-in-the-EU.github.io/tree/master/data/original_data/metadata/) which is holding a copy of the original datasets.

+For the survey data (D1), changes have been made to the data (as described in section [7.1.
+Processing of the datasets](#71-processing-of-the-datasets).
+This metadata can be found

+The mashup dataset's metadata can be found